 Credit: Bobby Corrigan

 Editor’s note: In February, the U.S. Department of Agriculture's Animal and Plant Health Inspection Service (USDA-APHIS) confirmed that four black rats in Riverside County, California, tested positive for highly pathogenic avian influenza (HPAI) (H5N1).
 The rats, initially tested in late January, were reportedly associated with two infected poultry farms.
-PCT caught up with Mike Bentley, director of education and training for the National Pest Management Association, to find out more about this development.
+PCT caught up with Mike Bentley, vice president of training and technical services for the National Pest Management Association, to find out more about this development.

 The recent USDA report about four black rats testing positive for bird flu in Riverside County, Calif., has raised questions in the pest control industry.
 Bentley told PCT that NPMA is closely monitoring updates from the CDC and USDA regarding the situation.